I8087/Slither/README.md

 # Slither
 Slither is a simple virtual floppy disk explorer that makes manipulating a virtual floppy disk easier.
-The editing prompt is provided as `slither_cmd.py` and a user-friendly gui version of the program is `slither_gui.pyw`. **ALTHOUGH I'VE MADE A LOT OF PROGRESS ON STABILITY, YOU SHOULD STILL BACK UP YOUR VIRTUAL FLOPPY DISKS BEFORE USING THIS PROGRAM!**
+The editing prompt is provided as `slither_cmd.py` and a user-friendly gui version of the program is `slither_gui.py`. **ALTHOUGH I'VE MADE A LOT OF PROGRESS ON STABILITY, YOU SHOULD STILL BACK UP YOUR VIRTUAL FLOPPY DISKS BEFORE USING THIS PROGRAM!**

 ## Features
 * Built as a console and gui for your preference.